 Witman is not a stranger to York County basketball.
 She was born and raised in Hanover before traveling to James Madison University where she was a 1,000 point scorer for two Sweet 16 teams.
 She earned her undergraduate degree in Physical Education/Sport Management from JMU and her master’s degree in Physical Education/Sports Medicine from the University of Delaware.
 She was named one of the best five high school players in York County over the last 40 years by the York Dispatch.
 She is also a member of the Hanover High School Athletic Hall of Fame and recently received the Hanover Alumni Career Achievement Award.

 “I am happy with the direction of our program,” says Witman.
 “I think we have built the program up to where it is a very attractive option for talented student-athletes.
-I want us to build on the success of the last five years and continue to maintain our status as one of the top programs in the region and the nation.
+I want us to build on the success of the last six years and continue to maintain our status as one of the top programs in the region and the nation.
 The Grumbacher Center is one of the finest facilities in the east coast if not the nation.”

 “With our outstanding academic reputation and reputable athletic program, I am confident in our team’s ability to continue to make York College very proud.
 We have a great group of kids who work hard and possess the talent to make this a very special program,” says Witman.

 The Spartans continue to be outstanding academically.
-After reaching the pinnacle in 2005, the Spartans finished second in 2006 and again in 2008.
-They have now finished in the top two in four of the last nine academic years.
+After being ranked number one in the nation for team GPA in 2005, the Spartans finished second in 2006 and runner-up again in 2008.
+The Spartans were ranked 20th in the 2015 WBCA Academic rankings.